digitalbazaar/mocha-w3c-interop-reporter/README.md

 npx interopReporter makeReport --suiteLog=./suite.log --output=./reports/manualReport.html
 ```

+The above reporter options can also be persisted in a JSON config to pass to the
+CLI in the `--config` parameter.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.